xitrum-framework/xitrum-doc/guide/async.rst

   import xitrum.Controller

-  class HelloSockJS extends Controller {
+  class HelloWebSocket extends Controller {
     def echo = WEBSOCKET("echo") {
       // If you don't want to accept the connection, call channel.close() acceptWebSocket(new WebSocketHandler {